 Tylenol Cold Max Day Side Effects

-Note: This page contains side effects data for the generic drug acetaminophen / dextromethorphan / phenylephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tylenol Cold Max Day.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / phenylephrine.
+Some dosage forms listed on this page may not apply to the brand name Tylenol Cold Max Day.

 For Healthcare Professionals

 Serotonin syndrome has been reported with concomitant use of dextromethorphan and either a monoamine oxidase inhibitor (MAOI) or a serotonergic drug such as a selective serotonin reuptake inhibitor (SSRI).
 Serotonin syndrome causes changes in mental status, restlessness, myoclonus, hyperreflexia, diaphoresis, shivering, tremor, and hypertension.[Ref]

 Uncommon (0.1% to 1%): Drowsiness, dizziness, fatigue, dystonias (dextromethorphan)

 Postmarketing reports: Serotonin syndrome (dextromethorphan)[Ref]

 Postmarketing reports: Allergic reactions (e.g. rash, urticaria, angioedema) (dextromethorphan)[Ref]

 Frequency not reported: Increased blood pressure, arrhythmias (phenylephrine)[Ref]